 While at Excel, according to Halbig’s 2012 deposition, he sustained an injury (and destroyed part of the school) while attempting to restrain a student.
 This resulted in a worker’s comp claim.

 ALTERNATIVE EDUCATION – Contact: Jim Dawson Regional Summit on Safe and Secure Schools — The Department of Education conducted regional summits on Safe and Secure Schools during the first semester of the 1998-99 school year.
-Personnel from Seminole County attended the summit on October 29, 1998 which was held in Orlando.
+Personnel from Seminole County attended the summit on October 29, 1998, which was held in Orlando.
 The members of the Seminole Team included, Darvin Boothe, Judy Wiant, Hortense Evans, Wolfgang Halbig, and Jim Dawson.
-Each team member attend break out session that were scheduled throughout the day and all felt that the information was valuable.
+Each team member attends break out session that was scheduled throughout the day and all felt that the information was valuable.
 A follow-up meeting of the Seminole Team was held on November 23, 1998.
 The purpose of this meeting was to discuss the various activities and session the team members attended at the Summit and also to develop any strategies for implementation of programs that may benefit Seminole County.
 Listed below are the main topics discussed.

 November 18, 1998: HALBIG, WOLFGANG W. – OMBUDSMAN/SECURITY, DISTRICT SECURITY CHIEF TEMPORARY DUTY TO ATTEND AND PRESENT AT THE 44TH ANNUAL NATIONAL EDUCATION LAW ASSOCIATION “LEGAL RIGHTS IN EDUCATION” CONFERENCE IN CHARLESTON, SOUTH CAROLINA, LEAVE DATE 11/18/98 RETURN FROM LEAVE DATE 11/21/98